Morcellator Lawsuits: Leiomyosarcoma Lawsuits

 What Are Complications Of Morcellator?

 Metastatic leiomyosarcoma is among one of the severe complications that is believed to be spread by these defective medical devices.
-The FDA predicts that approximately 1 in 350 women undergo hysterectomy or myomectomy for the treatment of fibroids.
-Within each treatment, it has been suspected that uterine sarcoma, a type of uterine cancer, has been found; including leiomysarcoma.

 If power morcellation is performed in women with unsuspected uterine sarcoma, there is a risk that the procedure will spread the cancerous tissue within the abdomen and pelvis, significantly worsening the patient’s long-term survival.